Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Method

 \subsection{Hard Negative Sample Synthesis}

 Negative samples play a significant role in discriminative metric learning.
-Current negative sample mining strategies cannot ensure the quantity and quality of negative samples, as the number of challenging samples is limited, and selected negative samples can not always share similar architectural styles and other details with the original samples.
-In order to bypass these drawbacks, we propose to fine-tune a diffusion model to generate diverse samples as negative samples, shown in the right part of~\reffig{fig:architecture}.
-After transforming the drone-view video to BEVs $x_{bev}$ via the Video2BEV transformation, we utilize a visual-LLM~\cite{hu_minicpm_arxiv24} to generate captions in a multi-round process for both BEV and satellite-view images, during which a human annotator interacts with visual-LLM to restrict the token length of the captions.
-After obtaining captions for the BEV and satellite images, we fine-tune a stable diffusion network~\cite{rombach_stable_diffusion_cvpr22} with LoRA~\cite{hu_lora_iclr22} to generate diverse synthetic images, during which we freeze the CLIP text encoder~\cite{radford_clip_icml21}.
-The outputs of this model are challenging negative samples for the subsequent step.
-Considering the transformed BEV and satellite images share the same viewing direction and content, we conduct inference on the same stable diffusion network to generate negative samples for BEV and satellite-view images by adopting corresponding captions.
-We provide visualizations of original and synthetic images in~\reffig{fig:ddgs_visualization}.
-Similar to the original samples, synthetic negative samples exhibit comparable appearances, including color patterns and structural features of buildings.
+Current negative sample mining strategies~\cite{deuser_sample4geo_iccv23,mi_congeo_eccv24,zhang_geodtr_pami24} cannot ensure the quantity and quality of negative samples, {as challenging samples are inherently scarce, and the selected negative samples do not necessarily exhibit similar architectural styles or consistent semantic details as the original samples.} In order to bypass these drawbacks, we propose {to generate diverse BEV representations as hard negative samples through a fine-tuned diffusion model}, which is shown in the right of~\reffig{fig:architecture}.
+After transforming the drone-view video to BEVs $x_{bev}$ via our Video2BEV transformation, we utilize a visual-LLM~\cite{hu_minicpm_arxiv24} to generate captions for both BEV and satellite-view images.
+After obtaining captions for the BEVs and satellite images, we fine-tune a stable diffusion network~\cite{rombach_stable_diffusion_cvpr22} with LoRA~\cite{hu_lora_iclr22} to generate diverse synthetic images, during which we freeze the CLIP text encoder~\cite{radford_clip_icml21}.
+The outputs of this model are negative samples for the subsequent step.
+Since the transformed BEV and satellite images share the same top-down viewpoint and semantic content, we conduct inference on the same diffusion model to generate negative samples for both BEV and satellite-view images {using corresponding captions}.
+We provide visualizations of original and synthetic images in~\reffig{fig:ddgs_visualization}. {Synthetic negative samples exhibit similar semantic contents as the original ones but with different fine-grained information, thus enhancing the discriminative \textbf{intra-platform} representation learning}.